 To prevent an excessive draw on the Town's treated water system a raw water main will be installed as each phase is constructed.
 This main line will connect to the raw water main supplied by the Town of Raymond.
-This is scheduled to be operating in spring/summer 2013.
-The raw water main will be installed in the same trench as the sanitary sewer mains.
-The project engineer has contacted Dorothy Lok of Alberta Environment regarding this same trench installation, and there is no concern as the raw water line will not be for potable use.
+This is currently in operation.
+The raw water main was installed in the same trench as the sanitary sewer mains.
+The project engineer contacted Dorothy Lok of Alberta Environment regarding this same trench installation, and there is no concern as the raw water line will not be for potable use.

-Once the installation is complete the raw water services will be turned over to the Town of Raymond rather than have a co-op to maintain and regulate the service.
+The raw water services were turned over to the Town of Raymond to maintain and regulate the service.
 The Town already has systems in place to collect fees and maintain service mains.